aletheon/eleutherios-website/README.md

 Eleutherios changes this behavior, by decoupling the customer request or forum and turning it into a service (i.e website) that, people or businesses can see or participate in.

-Now, Donna’s request or forum to take a Holiday to New Zealand, can be seen or managed by more, than one person, business or stake holder (SME, NGO, government) at a time.
+Now, Donna’s request or forum to take a Holiday to New Zealand, can be seen or managed by more than one person or business at a time.
 Including the Healthcare worker or Jetstar Airlines.

 #### Features: